Boundary Creek Track

 Be avalanche alert: This area has terrain that can produce avalanches that cross the track, usually from May into November.
 View avalanche information.

-Private property: This track crosses private land.
+- Private property: This track crosses private land.
 Respect the landowner's livestock and property.
 Stay on the marked track until you reach the conservation land, leave gates as you find them and use stiles where provided.
-Camping is permitted on conservation land only.